DoTheEvo/selfhosted-apps-docker/dnsmasq/readme.md

 Usual quick way to solve this issue is
 [editing the `hosts` file](
 https://github.com/DoTheEvo/selfhosted-apps-docker/tree/master/caddy_v2#--editing-hosts-file)
+on your machine, adding `192.168.1.222 example.com` IP-hostname pair.
+This tells your machine to fuck asking google's DNS, the rule is right there, `example.com` goes directly to the local server ip `192.168.1.222`.</br>
-on your machine, but if more devices should "just work" it is a no-go.</br>
+But if more devices should "just work" it is a no-go, since this just works one the machine which `hosts` file was edited.</br>
-So the answer is running a DNS server that pairs the local machines IP with the correct hostnames, and a DHCP server that tells the devices on the network to use this DNS.
+So the answer is running a DNS server that does this and a DHCP server that tells the devices on the network to use this DNS.

 # Prerequisites